rackerlabs/docs-server-virt/docs/understanding-server-virtualization/understanding-migrations-using-vmotion.rst

 Server Virtualization.
 The first form of migration is an initial migration that occurs when you become a Rackspace Technology customer and migrate an existing workload to Server Virtualization.
+See :ref:`migrate-a-workload-to-vmware-server-virtualization` for
-See Migrate a workload to VMware Server Virtualization :ref:`migrate- a-workload-to-vmware-server-virtualization`for more information about migrating a workload from another environment to Server Virtualization.
+more information about migrating a workload from another environment to Server Virtualization.

 **Note:** Don’t use vMotion to migrate external workloads to Server Virtualization or migrate a VM from RPC-V to Server Virtualization.